 After completing his PhD, he knew he wanted to move back to Europe, but it took some effort to find a position.
 He was offered a postdoctoral position with chemists at the University of Leuven in Belgium.
 While this area was not what he originally sought, in the end he found that his optics skills complemented the lab group members’ expertise on organic materials and this proved to be a “very productive combination.”

-Currently, Martti is Professor and Head of the Laboratory of Photonics at the Tampere University of Technology in Finland.
-For the past 10-15 years, he and his group have been working on nonlinear optical properties of nanostructured materials, both metasurfaces and individual nanoparticles or oligomers.
+Martti moved back to his native Finland at the end of 1999 as Professor of Physics at the Tampere University of Technology (TUT).
+For the past 15-20 years, he and his group have been working on nonlinear optical properties of nanostructured materials, both metasurfaces and individual nanoparticles or oligomers.
 He says that this is a “growing field with a lot of excellent groups contributing right now.”
 The group is also working on the use of cylindrical vector beams (e.g., radial and azimuthal polarization) to address nonlinear properties of individual nano-objects.
 This and related approaches will also provide new opportunities on a more general level in coupling light into such objects.